valdroz/vscript/README.md

 ```

-... yes, function call can be used for variantValue substitutions.
+... yes, function call can be used for variantValue substitutions aswell.

 ## Extending to meet your needs